RallyTools/RallyRestToolkitForPython/README.rst

    **1.6.0**
        Eliminated use of six package.
-       Fixed bug in restapi.getAllUsers that prevented retrieval of Users beyond the first chunk
+       Fixed bug in restapi.getAllUsers that prevented retrieval of Users beyond the first chunk Explicitly state support for Python 3.9, 3.10 and 3.11 Drop any mention of support for versions 3.8 and earlier

    **1.5.2**
        Fixed query builder so that multi-condition queries thet include subset or range conditions